chdsbd/kodiak/docs/docs/recipes.md

 By default, Kodiak will efficiently merge pull requests.

-When "Require branches to be up to date before merging" is enabled via GitHub Branch Protection settings, a pull request's branch must be up-to-date with the target branch before merge.

-By default, Kodiak will only update a pull request just before merge.
+When ["Require branches to be up to date before merging"](features.md#updating-pull-requests) is enabled via GitHub Branch Protection settings, a pull request's branch must be up-to-date with the target branch before merge.
+In this case Kodiak will update a pull request just before merge.

-If we had multiple PRs waiting to be merged, each PR would only be updated prior to merge.
+If we had multiple PRs waiting to be merged, each PR would only be updated (if required) just before to merge.

 ```toml
 # .kodiak.toml